EricMFink/Akademicky/_casebook/chap2.md

 > "inconsistent obligations" are not the same as inconsistent adjudications or results.
 Inconsistent obligations occur when a party is unable to comply with one court's order without breaching another court's order concerning the same incident.
 Inconsistent adjudications or results, by contrast, occur when a defendant successfully defends a claim in one forum, yet loses on another claim arising from the same incident in another forum.

-Defendants argue that "the Red Devils could still sue others in the Mexican courts and elsewhere for wrongfully interfering with its contract with Mr. Pesqueira[,]" and "this action will not have any binding effect on the Red Devils unless the team is made a party to this case."
+Defendants argue that "the Red Devils could still sue others in the Mexican courts and elsewhere for wrongfully interfering with its contract with Mr. Pesqueira," and "this action will not have any binding effect on the Red Devils unless the team is made a party to this case."
 (Defs.'
 Mot.
 11:10-19.)
 The concern that Defendants suggest is important, but for the purposes of Rule 19, the paramount concern is a Mexican court or another in the United States determining that the Red Devils contracts are valid if this Court finds that they are not, or vice versa.
 That would produce inconsistent obligations for all of the parties in this action in addition to the Red Devils because operating under one court's determination would then necessarily cause the parties to breach another court's determination regarding the same issue, i.e., the validity of the Red Devils contracts.
 Therefore, because of the risk of inconsistent obligations, the Red Devils are a necessary party to this action.

 Swing and a miss---strike one.